 It looks to me like it was responding to the stick commands.
-The aft stick was generating a decreasing horizontal speed, but the obstacle closure rate exceeded the deceleration.
+The aft stick we generating a decreasing horizontal speed, but the obstetrical closure rate exceeded the deceleration.

 I have had a couple of instances where the deceleration seemed oddly unresponsive. but I've never been able to document it, and have always written it off to a misjudgment on my part.